 Figuring out how to send large files doesn’t need to be complicated.
 Numerous file transfer tools and platforms are available, with variations of offerings depending on exactly what you need for your business.
 Overall, I recommend the Serv-U FTP or MFT tools due to their broad range of features, and slightly different offerings depending on how big your business is and what kind of functions you want.

-6 Best File Integrity Monitoring Software in 2019: Before you send a file, make sure your files are secure and have not been affected by changes or unauthorized intrusion.
-Read my review of what I consider the best file monitoring software available in 2019.
+6 Best File Integrity Monitoring Software: Before you send a file, make sure your files are secure and have not been affected by changes or unauthorized intrusion.
+Read my review of what I consider the best file monitoring software available today.